-The Committee is a technical body which, at this meeting, is expected to recommend that the region's environment ministers turn the IGC C into a permanent body.
+The Committee is a technical body which, at this meeting, would recommend that the region's environment ministers turn the IGC C into a permanent body.

 The Committee is made up of 16 national directors of the GCLME project.
-The Committee directs the activities of the GCLME project and the Interim Guinea Current Commission, based on the Abuja Ministerial Declaration in 2006.
+The Committee directs the activities of the GCLME project and the Interim Guinea Current Commission, subsequent to the Abuja Ministerial Declaration in 2006.
 Since the start of Project Implementation, the Steering Committee has provided guidance for project execution on behalf of governments of the countries participating in the GCLME project.